GuyT2002/ITTOOLS/README.md

 the HAproxy configuration files for HAproxy and keepalived. next, the keepalived health check (which we use!) also, we need to mode the nameD configratuion and db files.

+to run it, we just call the final playbook "configure_web_haproxy.yml" and it will run the playbook right for the members of the groups 'webservers' and 'proxy' within the local inventory file.